 Dry sinuses, bloody noses and cracked lips — humidifiers can help soothe these familiar problems caused by dry indoor air.
-Humidifiers can also help ease symptoms of a cold or another respiratory condition.
+And cool-mist humidifiers also may help ease symptoms of a cold or other respiratory condition.

-But be cautious: Although useful, humidifiers can actually make you sick if they aren't maintained properly or if humidity levels stay too high.
-If you use humidifiers, be sure to monitor humidity levels and keep your humidifier clean.
+But be cautious: Although useful, humidifiers can make you sick if they aren't maintained properly or if humidity levels stay too high.
+If you use a humidifier, be sure to check the humidity levels and keep your humidifier clean.
 Dirty humidifiers can breed mold or bacteria.
 If you have allergies or asthma, talk to your doctor before using a humidifier.

-Humidifiers are devices that emit water vapor or steam to increase moisture levels in the air (humidity).
-There are several types:
+Humidifiers are devices that release water vapor or steam to increase moisture levels in the air (humidity).
+Types of humidifiers include:

-- Central humidifiers are built into home heating and air conditioning systems and are designed to humidify the whole house.
+- Central humidifiers.
+These are built into home heating and air conditioning systems.
+They are designed to humidify the whole house.

-- Ultrasonic humidifiers produce a cool mist with ultrasonic vibration.
+- Ultrasonic humidifiers.
+These produce a cool mist with ultrasonic vibration.

-- Impeller humidifiers produce a cool mist with a rotating disk.
+- Impeller humidifiers.
+These humidifiers produce a cool mist with a rotating disk.

-- Evaporators use a fan to blow air through a wet wick, filter or belt.
+- Evaporators.
+Evaporators use a fan to blow air through a wet wick, filter or belt.

-- Steam vaporizers use electricity to create steam that cools before leaving the machine.
-Avoid this type of humidifier if you have children; hot water inside this type of humidifier may cause burns if spilled.
+- Steam vaporizers.
+Steam vaporizers use electricity to create steam that cools before leaving the machine.
+Avoid this type of humidifier if you have children.
+The hot water inside this type of humidifier may cause burns if spilled.

-Humidity is the amount of water vapor in the air.
-The amount of humidity varies depending on the season, weather and where you live.
-Generally, humidity levels are higher in the summer and lower during winter months.
-Ideally, humidity in your home should be between 30 and 50 percent.
+Humidity is the amount of moisture in the air.
+Humidity varies depending on the season, the weather and your home's location.
+Generally, humidity levels are higher in the summer and lower in the winter.
+Ideally, humidity in your home should be between 30% and 50%.
 Humidity that's too low or too high can cause problems.

 - Low humidity can cause dry skin, irritate your nasal passages and throat, and make your eyes itchy.

-- High humidity can make your home feel stuffy and can cause condensation on walls, floors and other surfaces that triggers the growth of harmful bacteria, dust mites and molds.
+- High humidity can make your home feel stuffy and can cause condensation on walls, floors and other surfaces.
+Condensation can trigger the growth of harmful bacteria, dust mites and molds.
 These allergens can cause respiratory problems and trigger allergy and asthma flare-ups.

 The best way to test humidity levels in your house is with a hygrometer.
-This device, which looks like a thermometer, measures the amount of moisture in the air.
+This device looks like a thermometer.
+It measures the amount of moisture in the air.
 Hygrometers can be purchased at hardware stores and department stores.
-When buying a humidifier, consider purchasing one with a built-in hygrometer (humidistat) that maintains humidity within a healthy range.
+When buying a humidifier, consider purchasing one with a built-in hygrometer that keeps humidity within a healthy range (humidistat).

 If you or your child has asthma or allergies, talk to your doctor before using a humidifier.
 Increased humidity may ease breathing in children and adults who have asthma or allergies, especially during a respiratory infection such as a cold.
-But dirty mist or increased growth of allergens caused by high humidity can trigger or worsen asthma and allergy symptoms.
+But mist from a dirty humidifier or increased growth of allergens caused by high humidity can trigger or worsen asthma and allergy symptoms.

 Just as air that's dry can be a problem, so can air that's too moist.
 When humidity gets too high — common during summer months — it's a good idea to take steps to reduce indoor moisture.
-There are two ways to reduce humidity:
+You can reduce humidity by:

-- Use an air conditioner.
+- Using an air conditioner.
 Central or window-mounted air conditioning units dry the air, keeping indoor humidity at a comfortable and healthy level.

 Dirty reservoirs and filters in humidifiers can quickly breed bacteria and mold.
-Dirty humidifiers can be especially problematic for people with asthma and allergies, but even in healthy people humidifiers have the potential to trigger flu-like symptoms or even lung infections when the contaminated mist or steam is released into the air.
-Steam vaporizers or evaporators may be less likely to release airborne allergens than may cool-mist humidifiers.
+Dirty humidifiers can especially cause problems for people with asthma and allergies.
+But even in healthy people, dirty humidifiers have the potential to trigger flu-like symptoms or even lung infections when the contaminated mist or steam is released into the air.
+Evaporators and steam vaporizers may be less likely to release airborne allergens than may cool-mist humidifiers.

-To keep humidifiers free of harmful mold, fungi and bacteria, follow the guidelines recommended by the manufacturer.
+To keep humidifiers free of harmful mold and bacteria, follow the guidelines recommended by the manufacturer.
 These tips for portable humidifiers also can help:

 - Use distilled or demineralized water.
 Tap water contains minerals that can create deposits inside your humidifier that promote bacterial growth.
-And, when released into the air, these minerals often appear as white dust on your furniture.
-You may also breathe in some minerals that are dispersed into the air.
-Distilled or demineralized water has a much lower mineral content compared with tap water.
-In addition, use demineralization cartridges or filters if recommended by the manufacturer.
+When released into the air, these minerals often appear as white dust on your furniture.
+It's also possible for you to breathe in some minerals that are spread into the air.
+Distilled or demineralized water has a much lower mineral content than does tap water.
+Also, use demineralization cartridges or filters if recommended by the manufacturer.

-- Clean humidifiers every three days.
+- Clean humidifiers every 3 days.
 Unplug the humidifier before you clean it.
-Remove any mineral deposits or film from the tank or other parts of the humidifier with a 3 percent hydrogen peroxide solution, which is available at pharmacies.
+Remove any mineral deposits or film from the tank or other parts of the humidifier with a 3% hydrogen peroxide solution, which is available at pharmacies.
 Some manufacturers recommend using chlorine bleach or other disinfectants.

-- Always rinse the tank after cleaning to keep harmful chemicals from becoming airborne — and then inhaled.
+- Always rinse the tank after cleaning.
+This can keep harmful chemicals from becoming airborne — and then inhaled.